tpoveda/solstice/solstice_docs/docs/solsticepipeline/faq/publish/model.md

     ***

-6. Make sure that model and shading files has same names on asset meshes
+6. Make sure that model and shading files has same names on model meshes

     !!! error "VERY IMPORTANT"
         Due to pipeline restrictions we need to make sure that asset **meshes located in model file and shading file